jamieyello/NoDb/README.md

         UserData.Sync();
     }

-    // It also supports using IDisposable to sync your files. public static void TestObjectFileSync() {
+    // It also supports using IDisposable to sync your data on disposal. public static void TestObjectFileSync() {
         using var user_data = new FileObject<User>("TestObjectFileSync.deleteme", new() { Name = "Jamie"});
         user_data.Value.LoadCount++;